 HomeNet Pakistan (HNP) in partnership with HomeNet South Asia (HNSA) organized a one-day consultation on Urban Policy, Planning and Initiatives in Pakistan held on 9th July 2009, Best Western Hotel, Islamabad.

-The second panelist, Mr. Arif Hussain, Ex-President of Aurat Foundation said, 50 per sent of our total population is living in seven major cities, out of which 14 million are currently residing in slum areas where they lack almost all basic facilities.
+The second panelist, Mr. Arif Hussain, Ex-President of Aurat Foundation said, 50 percent of our total population is living in seven major cities, out of which 14 million are currently residing in slum areas where they lack almost all basic facilities.
 He said the trend of contractual labor is fast increasing, as the successive government failed to provide proper legal and social protection to the downtrodden workers.
-He underlined the need to launch a campaign of ‘world class cities for all’ and strengthening of government institutions dealing with the country’ labor class.
+He underlined the need to launch a campaign of ‘world-class cities for all’ and strengthening of government institutions dealing with the country’s labor class.

 Dr. Qurat-ul-Ain, Executive Director IDSP and board member of HNP chaired the second session of this one-day consultation on Urban Policy Initiatives in Pakistan.